European Biotech Patent Case Law Webinar

 Simon has lectured at numerous conferences on life science issues in the patent arena, particularly in the fields of personalised medicine.
 IAM Patent 1000 writes that Simon's "contentious experience means that he can turn a weak biochemical patent into an unimpeachable one before the examiners."

-Senior Associate Antony Latham joined D Young & Co in 2012.
-With expertise in the life sciences and pharmaceuticals sectors, and with a particular focus on RNA therapeutics, vaccines, infectious diseases, antibodies and gene editing, Antony is well-placed to advise a range of clients - including some of the world's largest pharmaceutical companies - on the drafting, prosecution, opposition and defence of their patents.
-Antony has successfully represented clients in numerous contentious legal proceedings before the European Patent Office (EPO) opposition divisions and Boards of Appeal.
-Antony has published many research papers in peer-reviewed journals and presented at bioscience and intellectual property conferences across the globe.
+Partner Antony Latham joined D Young & Co in 2012.
+He specialises in the life sciences and pharmaceuticals sectors, with a particular focus on RNA therapeutics, vaccines, infectious diseases, antibodies and gene editing.
+Antony advises a range of clients - including some of the world's largest pharmaceutical companies - on the drafting, prosecution, opposition and defence of their patents.
+He has successfully represented clients in numerous contentious legal proceedings before the European Patent Office (EPO) opposition divisions and Boards of Appeal.

 - Register for the 9am (BST) webinar